wtaisner/battery-rangers/README.md

 │
 ├── pre-commit.yaml   <- Pre-commit hooks to run on commit.
 See https://pre-commit.com for details.
 │
+├── .flake8   <- Custom configuration for flake8.
+│
 └── src   <- Source code for use in this project.
 ```